Explore lawsuits involving dog bites and animal attacks.

 Dog bite lawsuits may arise when someone is injured in an animal attack and the incident leads to medical treatment, scarring, infection, emotional trauma, or other lasting harm.
 These claims often focus on who controlled the dog, how the attack happened, and what laws apply in the state where the incident occurred.

-When may a dog bite claim arise?
+When a dog bite claim may arise.

 A dog bite claim may arise when a person is bitten or otherwise injured by a dog and another party may be legally responsible for the incident.
 In some cases, the claim may involve a dog owner.
 In others, it may involve a person or entity that controlled the animal or the property where the attack happened.